Many retailers worldwide continuously wonder how they can improve their marketing strategy and get closer to customers.

 Modern consumers need to have their answers fast.
 Furthermore, they want to have various options for how they can connect to a company’s representatives and do it with real-time access from any device and in any location.

-Omni-channel marketing allows companies to always keep in touch with their customers and provides consumers with access to offered products and services in the most convenient way.
+Omni-channel marketing allows companies to keep always in touch with their customers and provides consumers with access to offered products and services in the most convenient way.

 Bots are ones of the most important touchpoints for corporate marketing strategy.